EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

     Valid for phase angles (Beta) in range 0 to 120 deg.
     Input  : - MP-Sun distance in au.
     - MP-observer distance in au.
-    - Phase angle in radians.
+    - Phase angle in radians (Sun-Target-Observer angle).
     - The mean absolute visual magnitude (H).
     - The slope parameter (G), default is 0.15.
+    If G is NaN, then G is ignored and only H is used.
     Output : - The minor planet visual magnitude.
     Tested : Matlab 5.3
     By : Eran O. Ofek                    Oct 2001
     URL : http://weizmann.ac.il/home/eofek/matlab/
     Example: Mag=celestial.SolarSys.asteroid_magnitude(3,2,0,15,0.15)
     Reliable: 2

 ### celestial.SolarSys.calc_all_planets_lun_occ